meyer-lab-cshl/rnaseq-tutorial/README.md

 # RNA-seq tutorial

 We will use the workflow manager [snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to develop a RNAseq pipeline.
+One big part of developing successful pipelines is making them reproducible and transferable, i.e. we should get the same results using the pipeline on the same data, irrespective of which compute/system we analysed them on.
+To achieve this, we will work with contained software environments, using `conda` (which you should all have installed already when you installed [Anaconda](https://www.anaconda.com/products/individual).

 To get started, please install the required software packages before the lectures.
 The set-up is described below.
 If you run into issues with the installation, please let me know BEFORE the first session, so we can resolve any problems before the lectures.

+(Don't worry if the setup does not make sense to you, or if you are not familiar with the commands yet; we will cover it all in the lectures)

 ## Set-up
 **1. Create a conda environment for the tutorial.**